sparkflows/sparkflows-docs/docs/aws/user-guide/s3-integration-standalone.rst

    * Create IAM Policy in AWS Account
    * Create AWS Access Key and Secret Key in AWS Account

 #.
-Install AWS CLI in Fire UI
+Install AWS CLI in Fire Insights Machine
 #.
-Configure AWS Access Key and Secret Key in Fire UI
+Configure AWS Access Key and Secret Key in Fire Insights Machine
 #.
 Access S3 in Fire UI
 #.
 Protect Data Using Server Side Encryption

 This document explains the steps involved in S3 integration of Fire in detail.

+.. note:: It is important to note that the VM on which you want S3 integration should be the same on which Fire is installed.

 **Step 1 : Fulfill AWS Account Requirements**
 ---------